10 Internet Legends About Snakes

 © Wikimedia Commons User: AndreaPoncedeLeón – CC BY-SA 4.0

-They left Burger King and returned home, but 1.5 hours later, his body was covered in red painful welts.
+The two left Burger King and returned home, but 1.5 hours later, the boy’s body was covered in red, painful welts.
 Another hour later, he died.
 Investigations revealed that the outdoor ball pit was home to a family of baby rattlesnakes, lurking out of sight in the constantly shifting balls.
-Another ball pit death had happened in South Carolina, and Burger King was now planning to build future ball pits indoors.
+Another ball pit death had occurred in South Carolina, and Burger King was now planning to build future ball pits indoors.

 2 Titanoboa on google maps

-Google maps has turned up many weird things.
+Google Maps has turned up many strange things over the years.
 An Italian Mafioso was captured on street view in 2022, hiding in Spain, after 20 years on the run.
-In 2022, a Tiktok account posted a strange sight off the west coast of France.
-It resembled an enormous snake skeleton, with its white vertebra clearly visible, curving along a beach.
+In 2022, a Tiktok account posted a satellite view of a strange object off the west coast of France.
+It resembled an enormous snake skeleton, with its white vertebrae clearly visible, curling along a beach.

 “Somewhere in France, we can see something giant you can only see with satellites, hidden on Google Earth,” they posted, “Users believe this to be a giant snake.
 It’s about 30 metres long and bigger than any snake caught before”.
-It resembled the titanoboa, the longest snake species ever known to exist, which lived 60 million years ago.
+The object strongly resembled titanoboa, the longest snake species ever known to exist, which went extinct around 58 million ears ago.
 The fossil was just sitting there on the beach, in plain sight, a relic from a bygone prehistoric era.

 3 The snow snake